-Bürklein was born under the name Georg Friedrich Christian Bürklein, was a student from architecture from the 19th century master Friedrich von Gärtner.
+Bürklein was born under the name Georg Friedrich Christian Bürklein, was a student from architecture from the 19th-century master Friedrich von Gärtner.
 He was responsible for many train stations and even some city halls.
-In Munich he was the architect from the Central Station (Hauptbahnhof), Munich-Pasing and the old Munich-Ost Station.
-Far more important in his career was the Maximilianeum, which is till today in original form in Munich.
+In Munich, he was the architect from the Central Station (Hauptbahnhof), Munich-Pasing and the old Munich-Ost Station.
+Far more important in his career was the Maximilianeum, which is still today in original form in Munich.

 Court of Appeal

 This building was constructed after the Justice Palace from the same architect Friedrich von Thiersch.

 The concept of “Opposite Elements” or schools of architecture is the basis for both designs.

 The wall was once white, painted in a soft color, but after the second war, the building was rebuild with exposed bricks.

 Duke Karl tried to make a deal with Austria giving Bavaria away.

 People here never excused him and gave to this place the name “Stachus” based on a Restaurant, which was heard to the Place on the other side of the street.

 Wittelsbacher Brunnen a city tour secret